 Once nibbling on cookies and sipping tea had been accomplished, once again I went forth into the breach, for it was time to change again (yes, again) for the parties in the evening.
 My favorite part of my ensemble this evening was my rhinestone ship brooch.
 Isn’t it delish!

-Sunday is always a sad day, for you know it is the last day of Art Deco Fest till another year comes about.
+Sunday is always a sad day, for you know it is the last day of the Queen Mary Art Deco Fest till another year comes about.
 Monday brings packing and saying goodbye.
 But it was a grand weekend and I’m already thinking about what to wear next year (WHAT?!)